marian-scientific/proposals/RFP003 - MS/submitted proposals/README.md

 # submitted proposals

-# COPY OF OLD DOCUMENT, NOT YET UPDATED

-This directory contains subdirectories for all proposals submitted under RFP002 - MCA.
-Here they are listed in order of submission:
+This directory contains subdirectories for all proposals submitted under RFP003 - MS. Here they are listed in order of submission:

-1. [VTBD (Variable-Time Ball Drop)](https://github.com/marian-scientific/proposals/tree/Christ/RFP002%20-%20MCA/submitted%20proposals/VTBD) - Matt DiPalma, submitted March 15, 2025.
+1. [xmdi](https://github.com/marian-scientific/proposals/tree/Christ/RFP003%20-%20MS/submitted%20proposals/xmdi) - Matt DiPalma, submitted April 28, 2025.

-2. [Alarm-Machine](https://github.com/marian-scientific/proposals/tree/Christ/RFP002%20-%20MCA/submitted%20proposals/Alarm-Machine) - Anthony Remark, submitted March 16, 2025.
+2. xxx

-The proposals WILL BE evaluated on March 17, 2025, and the downselect criteria are [tabulated here](https://github.com/marian-scientific/proposals/tree/Christ/RFP002%20-%20MCA/submitted%20proposals/EVALUATION_CRITERIA.md), alongside the selected proposal(s).
+The proposals WILL BE evaluated on May 8, 2025, and the downselect criteria are [tabulated here](https://github.com/marian-scientific/proposals/tree/Christ/RFP003%20-%20MS/submitted%20proposals/EVALUATION_CRITERIA.md), alongside the selected proposal(s).